cloudflare/cloudflare-docs/content/rules/examples/gzip-for-csv.md

 ---
 pcx_content_type: example
-summary: A Compression Rule where Gzip compression is configured as the preferred compression method for CSV files.
+summary: A compression rule where Gzip compression is configured as the preferred compression method for CSV files.
-tags:
+product:
-  - Compression
+  - Compression Rules
 title: Use Gzip compression for CSV files or other algorithm if not available
-layout: wide
 ---

 # Use Gzip compression for CSV files or other algorithm if not available